nbusseneau/hephaistos/README.md

 Hades binaries are now restored to their original state.

 Do note that every time it receives an update, Hades will automatically revert to its default resolution, and Hephaistos must be reapplied.
-If in doubt, use the status option `3` to check the current Hades / Hephaistos status.
+If in doubt, type `3` to pick the status option and check the current Hades / Hephaistos status.

 This concludes the tutorial.
 I hope you'll enjoy Hephaistos&nbsp;🥳